-I’ve spent the last week in bed with a chest infection, so I’m blogging about this later than planned.
+I’ve spent the past week in bed with a chest infection, so I’m blogging about this later than planned.
 I’ve also had to miss out on the snow here in Slovakia, and the Christmas market, and I was gutted that I had to cancel a book signing in Brno in the Czech Republic last week.
 To everyone who was going to go, I’m sorry that I couldn’t make it.
 We are going to re-arrange it for early next year, so stay tuned.
 Right up until the day before, I was determined to go, but after a visit to the doctor where antibiotics were prescribed, I was told sternly I had to stay in bed.
 So that’s where I’ve been.
 Slowly getting better, but going mad.
 On the plus side, I’ve managed to do a lot of reading!

-I had a great trip to Prague the first week of December, where I did my first proper book signing at the Palác Knih Neo Luxor, in Wencelas Square, which translates as ‘The Palace of Books’.
-(I figured that if you’re going to do your first book signing, there’s nothing like doing it in a palace!)
-It was for the launch of Temné hlubiny the Czech language edition of Dark Water.
+I had a great trip to Prague the first week of December, where I did my first proper book signing at the Palác Knih, Neo Luxor, in Wencelas Square, which translates as ‘The Palace of Books’.
+(I figured that if you’re going to do your first book signing, there’s nothing like doing it in a palace) It was for the launch of Temné hlubiny the Czech language edition of Dark Water.

 We stayed right on the square, with a great view of the city.